A urine sodium test checks the amount of sodium in a sample of your pee to see whether it’s at a normal level.

 The urine sodium test poses no risks.

 Before your test, you should tell your doctor what medicine and supplements you’re taking.
-Some drugs could affect your test results, so he may ask you to stop taking certain ones before giving a urine sample.
+Some drugs could affect your test results, so they may ask you to stop taking certain ones before giving a urine sample.
 These include:

 Nonsteroidal anti-inflammatory drugs (NSAIDs).
 These medications are used to reduce inflammation and include aspirin (Bayer, Bufferin, Excedrin), ibuprofen (Motrin, Advil), and Naproxen sodium (Aleve).